-- Is required for attendance at student-oriented meetings, student government events, University athletic events by student athletes, and the like, or - Enables the student to attend a conference to present research findings for the University or to act in some other capacity on behalf of the University.
+- Directly supports a faculty member's project or research program, or - Is an integral part of the student's degree work, or - Is required for attendance at student-oriented meetings, student government events, University athletic events by student athletes, and the like, or - Enables the student to attend a conference to present research findings for the University or to act in some other capacity on behalf of the University.

 Transportation expenses for group travelers may be billed directly to the University, in accordance with Section V.E.4., Payment of Group Subsistence Expenses.
-Travel arrangements should be made through the campus-designated travel agency.
+Travel arrangements should be made through the campusdesignated travel agency.